stasyag86/flight-service/README.md

-**Travix - Problem to be solved**

-**Background:**

 BusyFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.

-**What is required:**

-Use this GitHub repository as a base to implement the Busy Flights service that should produce an aggregated result from both CrazyAir and ToughJet.
-The result should be a JSON response which contains a list of flights ordered by fare which has the following attributes:
+The result is a JSON response which contains a list of flights ordered by fare which has the following attributes:

 **Busy Flights API**